 v.
 The recording will take place before the end of the Spring semester, after the winner’s concert; on a date to be decided between the LAMC and the artist(s) – Winner(s) must be available as early as Spring Break for recording if necessary.

 i.
-Applicants will send 10 minutes of recorded repertoire selected from the proposed repertoire for the pre-screening round with scores before 12 pm (noon) on Monday, December 10th, 2012.
+Applicants will send 10 to 15 minutes of recorded repertoire selected from the proposed project for the first round with scores by 12 pm (noon) on Monday, December 9th, 2013.

 a.
-The jury will judge the proposals and the recordings and select the participants for the public rounds.
+The jury will judge the proposals and the recordings and select the participants for the final round.
 The jury may make suggestions and counterproposals at its discretion.
 The decision cannot be contested once announced.

 b.
-Semi-finalists will be informed of the decision by Monday, December 17th, 2012.
+Finalists will be informed of the decision by Monday, December 16th, 2013.

 d.
 The selection must consist of contrasting pieces or movements.